Team3128/camp/elementary.md

 {% for week in site.data.weeks-elementary %}
 - {{ week.name }}: {{ week.start_date }} - {{ week.end_date }} ({{ week.price }}) {{ week.notes }}{% endfor %}

-**Note:** Camps 1 and 2 have different materials.
-Both camp materials will be slightly different than previous summer camps with new models.
-We’re keeping some of the popular ones.
-We may do the same final projects but making sure the repeat students will do different section.
-Discounts for multiple BC camps, siblings, and early bird registration will be available again this year.
-Late pick-up is available for minimal additional fee.
-Please inquire if interested.

 ### Registration
 Register [here](http://www.sandiegonc.e2youngengineers.com/enrolment/).
 You can also shoot us an email at [john@e2youngengineers.com](mailto:john@e2youngengineers.com) or call (858) 663-2446.

 ### Aftercare
-Camper pickup is at 3:00p, but sometimes, your campers need to stay a bit later.
+Camper pickup is at 3:00p, but sometimes your campers need to stay a bit later.
 We get it; that's why we have aftercare.
 Your campers can stay with us until 5:00 PM.
 [Learn more.](/camp/aftercare/)